Carnegie Mellon Silicon Valley: Master of Science in Software Engineering (MS-SE)

 In Fall 2002, Carnegie Mellon initiated a full-time and part-time Master of Science in Software Engineering degree.
 This program is offered under the Electrical and Computer Engineering department and is only offered at the Silicon Valley campus.
 It focuses on software engineering principles, and students are required to take courses in Software Engineering and Design, Analysis, and Systems.

 Master of Science in Software Management (MSSM)

 In Fall 2008, Carnegie Mellon initiated the Software Management Masters program.
 The program targets senior software developers and managers that wish to pursue senior management and executive careers.
 The full-time MSSM program focuses on Product Management, Strategy Development, Entrepreneurship, Enterprise Innovation, and Service Management.

 For several years, Carnegie Mellon Silicon Valley operated a long-distance capability to Pittsburgh's Tepper School of Business.

-Master of Science in Information Technology - Mobility and Information Security (MSIT-MOB and MSIT-IT)
+Master of Science in Information Technology - Mobility and Information Security (MSIT-MOB and MSIT-IS)

 In Fall 2009, Carnegie Mellon Silicon Valley initiated bi-coastal master's degree programs in Information Technology with specializations in Mobility and Information Security through the Information Networking Institute.
-In the bi-coastal programs, students are required to divide their time between the campuses in Pittsburgh and Silicon Valley and also complete an approved internship.
+In the bi-coastal programs, students are required to divide their time between the campuses in Pittsburgh and Silicon Valley and optionally complete an approved internship.